1711 – Campaign in Catalonia

 - The fire of the French batteries destroyed part of the walls of Els Prats de Rei.

-- At Castel Leon, Major-general Du Rosel attacked the castle on but the defenders repelled all assaults.
+- At Castel Leon, Major-General Du Rosel attacked the castle but the defenders repelled all assaults.

 - Starhemberg feared an assault of the French for the following night and detached 3 bns (1 bn of Guido Starhemberg Infantry, 1 bn of Tholdy Infantry and 1 bn of Carl Joseph Lothringen Infantry) under Colonel Rohr to Els Prats de Rei.